+Healthc are Services Department

-Policy Name Policy Number Scope Immunoglubulins MP-RX-FP-40-23 ⊠ MMM MA ☑ MMM Multihealth
+Policy Name Policy Number Scope

+Immunoglubulins MP-RX-FP-40-23  MMM MA  MMM Multihealth
-- E. Autoimmune mucocutaneous blistering diseases (including pemphigus vulgaris, pemphigus foliaceous, bullous pemphigoid, mucous membrane pemphigoid, and epidermolysis bullosa acquisita) when the following criteria are met (AAAAI 2016, Murrell 2020): - 1.
-Individual has had an inadequate response to, is intolerant of, or has a contraindication to other treatments such as corticosteroids or immunosuppressive agents. - 2.
-As continued use after initial trial for autoimmune mucocutaneous blistering diseases when the following criteria are met: - a.
-There is clinically significant improvements in symptoms on physical examination; AND - Continued need is demonstrated by clinical effect (for example, patient has a positive response and stable on current dose, or worsening of symptoms occurs from a dose decrease or increase in dose intervals);

-Approval Duration for mucocutaneous blistering diseases:

-Initial requests: 6 months Continuation requests: 1 year

-F. Autoimmune neutropenia when active infection has been excluded as a cause of neutropenia (AAAAI 2016, DP B IIb);

-Approval Duration for neutropenia: 6 months

-- G. Dermatomyositis or polymyositis when the following criteria are met: (AHFS, AAAAI 2016) - 1.
-For initial requests: - a.
-Individual has had an inadequate response to, is intolerant of, or has a contraindication to other treatments, including corticosteroids and non-steroidal immunosuppressive agents; AND - b.
-Diagnosis is confirmed by the presence of at least 4 of the following 8 characteristics (Tanimoto 1995): - i.
-Weakness in the trunk or proximal extremities; - ii.
-Elevated serum creatinine kinase or aldolase levels; - iii.
-Muscle pain not otherwise explained; - iv.
-Characteristic electromyography findings (short duration, polyphasic motor unit potentials with spontaneous fibrillation potentials); - v.
+^ C. Fetal alloimmune thrombocytopenia with the following: (ACOG 2019) 1.
+Antibodies to paternal platelet antigen are found in maternal serum; AND 2.
+One of the following is demonstrated: a.
+There has been a previously affected pregnancy; OR b.
+There is a family history of maternofetal alloimmune thrombocytopenia; OR c.
+Fetal blood sample shows thrombocytopenia; OR 2 D. Isoimmune hemolytic disease of the newborn, treatment of severe hyperbilirubinemia (AAF 2022); OR R Autoimmune mucocutaneous blistering diseases (including pemphigus vulgaris, pemphigus foliaceous, bullous pemphigoid, mucous membrane pemphigoid, and epidermolysis bullosa acquisita) when the following criteria are met (AAAAI 2016, Murrell 2020): Individual has had an inadequate response to, is intolerant of, or has a contraindication to other treatments such as corticosteroids or immunosuppressive agents.
+As continued use after initial trial for autoimmune mucocutaneous blistering diseases when the following criteria are met: There is clinically significant improvements in symptoms on physical examination; AND Continued need is demonstrated by clinical effect (for example, patient has a positive response and stable on current dose, or worsening of symptoms occurs from a dose decrease or increase in dose intervals); Appro oval Duration for mucocutaneous blistering diseases: l requests: 6 months Conti nuation requests: 1 year OR F. Autoimmune neutropenia when active infection has been excluded as a cause of neutropenia (AAAAI 2016, DP B IIb); Appr roval Duration for neutropenia: 6 months OR 2 a.
+Individual has had an inadequate response to, is intolerant of, or has a contraindication to other treatments, including corticosteroids and non-steroidal immunosuppressive agents; AND b.
+Diag gnosis is confirmed by the presence of at least 4 of the following 8 char racteristics (Tanimoto 1995): i.
+Weakness in the trunk or proximal extremities; ii.
+Elevated serum creatinine kinase or aldolase levels; iii.
+Muscle pain not otherwise explained; iv.
+Characteristic electromyography findings (short duration, polyphasic motor unit potentials with spontaneous fibrillation potentials); ۷.
 Presence of anti-Jo-1 antibody (histidyl-tRNA synthetase); vi.
-Arthralgias or arthritis without joint destruction; - vi.
-Evidence of systemic inflammation such as fever, elevated C-reactive protein, or elevated sedimentation rate; - vii.
-Inflammatory myositis seen on muscle biopsy;
+Arthralgias or arthritis without joint destruction; vi.
+Evidence of systemic inflammation such as fever, elevated C- reactive protein, or elevated sedimentation rate; vii.
+Inflammatory myositis seen on muscle biopsy; AND c.
+If us ing for dermatomyositis, there are skin lesions characteristic of derr matomyositis (such as heliotrope lesions on eyelids, Gottron's papules, eryt hematous plaques over extensor joints of extremities) present.
+2. As continu ued use after initial trial for dermatomyositis or polymyositis when the following criteria are met: re is clinically significant improvements in symptoms on physical mination; AND a pc tinued need is demonstrated by clinical effect (for example, patient has ositive response and stable on current dose, or worsening of symptoms urs from a dose decrease or increase in dose intervals); matomyositis or polymyositis: Initial requests: 6 months Continuation requests: 1 y ear OR V. Individual is using for treatr nent of one of the following neurologic diseases: - sthenic syndrome when the following criteria are met: (AAAAI 2016) 1.
+For initial • vidual is experiencing muscle weakness; AND - gnosis confirmed by one of the following: i.
+Characteristic electrodiagnostic findings using nerve conduction

+Healthc are Services Department

-Policy Name Policy Number Scope Immunoglubulins MP-RX-FP-40-23 ☑ MMM MA ☑ MMM Multihealth
+Policy Name Policy Number Scope

+Immunoglubulins MP-RX-FP-40-23  MMM MA  MMM Multihealth